 The Silver Palate Cookbook

-I’m on my second copy of this, and it’s time for a third!
+I’m on my third copy of this!
 The other half of the soup recipe comes from the bean and sausage soup in this cookbook.
 The peasant vegetable is also wonderful, as is the six onion soup.
 Actually, I’ve never had a bad recipe from this one.
 Plus there are suggestions and variations for many of the recipes, which I like.